droundy/deft/papers/histogram/sad-referee-response.md

 contribution*'' to the field.
 The referee has three major criticisms of the value of our work (aside from issues with the introduction section).

-**We argue that our method is based on SAMC (as we state) and is a substantial improvement on the method (convergence is of 1 - 2 orders of magnitude superior as can be seen from Fig. 3 and Fig. 4).

-In addition, we also provide a detailed comparison of 4 different methods on the square well fluid.
+Our method is based on SAMC (as we clearly state in the paper) and is a substantial improvement on this method (convergence is of 1 - 2 orders of magnitude superior as can be seen from Fig. 3 and Fig. 4).
+In addition, we also provide a detailed comparison with 4 different methods on the square well system.

 Furthermore, the guidelines that the referee is using presumably come from Computational Physics Papers in the Physical Review E (2013).
 This specifically